Select Language

 How They Work

-Active valves are integrated into a broader explosion protection system equipped with sensors that detect early signs of an explosion, such as heat, pressure, or chemical changes.
+This sensor-triggered isolation device plays a vital role within an automated explosion protection system equipped with sensors that detect early signs of an explosion, such as heat, pressure, or chemical changes.
 Upon detection, the system sends a signal to the valve actuator, which then opens or closes the valve as needed to contain the explosion.

 Features